josephernest/bloggggg/README.md

 There are 2 ways to write articles:

+1. Log in (there's a link in the footer of the page, default password is `test123`), and use the online editor.

-1. Your can write your blog articles with Markdown syntax, with filenames like this:
+2. Your can even write your blog articles with your favorite text editor, with filenames like this:

         /articles
-          |--- 20171114-welcomeonmyblog#news#hello.txt
+          |--- 20170814-welcomeonmyblog#news#hello.txt
           |--- 20171008-secondarticle#news.txt
                ^         ^             ^
                |         |             |